Dodisbeaver/pi-camera-stream-flask/README.md

 # Make you own Raspberry Pi Camera Stream

-Create your own live stream from a Raspberry Pi using the Pi camera module.
+Create your own live stream from a Raspberry Pi using a webcamera.
 Build your own applications from here.

 ## How it works
 The Pi streams the output of the camera module over the web via Flask.
 Devices connected to the same network would be able to access the camera stream via